There’s nothing quite so rough as being out camping with the wrong kind of sleeping bag.

 Built with a durable outer shell as well as an extremely soft, comfortable inner lining, this is ideal for any couple looking to brave the great outdoors.

-It measures 87” by 59”, which should be plenty big enough to fit two people, and it also comes with two convenient, complementary travel pillows (so no more using bundled-up shirts for neck support!).
+It measures 87” by 59”, which should be plenty big enough to fit two people, and it also comes with two convenient, complimentary travel pillows (so no more using bundled-up shirts for neck support!).

 Another nice bonus to this product is that you can actually use it as two individual sleeping bags of you like – which, when you consider its price, makes this an exceptionally affordable purchase.

 Overall, this is one swanky bag, ideal for hiking partners of all kinds.
 It’s incredibly snug, and once you get that zipper up, you’ll never want to get out!